DennyFil/BeBest/README.md

 # BeBest
 Beers information from Punk API

-cd to clone
-run: "npm run dev" which will automatically start the application
+cd to clone and run: "npm run dev" which will automatically start the application